-- ☐ The lifespan expired for the sample. - ☐ The sample exceeded the maximum number of redelivery retries.
+- The lifespan expired for the sample. - The sample exceeded the maximum number of redelivery retries.

-For more information on why a sample may be undelivered, see Sample Lifecycle In Queuing Service (Section 2.9).
+For more information on why a sample may be undelivered, see 2.8 Sample Lifecycle In Queuing Service on page 11.

 By default, SharedReaderQueues do not send undelivered samples to the dead-letter queue.
 To enable this behavior, you must use the attribute dead_letter_queue in the <shared_reader_queue> tag.
 This attribute must be set to the name of the dead-letter queue in the configuration file.